seanowww/LyricSync/docs/index.md

 **Real-time synchronized preview with styling controls.** The preview matches the final burned output pixel-perfectly through PlayRes probing via ffprobe—no calibration constants needed.
 Edit lyrics, adjust timing, and see changes instantly before rendering.

-### Styling & Rendering
+### Styling System

 **Full typographic control with deterministic rendering.** Fonts are bundled and referenced via `fontsdir` in FFmpeg, ensuring consistent output across environments.
 Supports Arial, Georgia, Helvetica, Inter, and Times New Roman with bold/italic variants.

+### Export & Rendering

-FFmpeg-based subtitle burning with ASS format converts segments from JSON to ASS subtitles, then burns them into video with precise positioning, opacity, rotation, and stroke controls.
+**FFmpeg-based subtitle burning with ASS format.** Segments are converted from JSON to ASS subtitles, then burned into video with precise positioning, opacity, rotation, and stroke controls.
 Golden snapshot tests ensure style regression safety.

 ---